MengMeng3399/MCL-AHA/README.md

 ## Training Configuration

-Key training hyperparameters used in our experiments are listed below.
+Key training hyperparameters used in our experiments are summarized below.

 ### Contrastive Learning
 - Temperature τ (cross-view contrastive loss): **0.6**